changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 1 - Sourcing Potential supplier/README.md

 <details open id="summary">
 <summary><h2>6.
 Summary</h2></summary>

-In this lab, we successfully built an AI-powered agent in Watsonx Orchestrate designed to automate the process of sourcing potential suppliers.
+In this lab, we successfully built an AI-powered agent in watsonx Orchestrate designed to automate the process of sourcing potential suppliers.
 The agent was configured to integrate with **SAP S4 HANA** using pre-built agents, retrieve supplier and catalog data, and apply decision logic to recommend the most suitable supplier based on cost and delivery time.

 Throughout the lab, we accomplished the following key learning objectives:

-* Created a master agent in Watsonx Orchestrate to manage procurement workflows.
+* Created a master agent in watsonx Orchestrate to manage procurement workflows.
 * Integrated two pre-built collaborator agents:
   * **Catalog Management Agent** for material and pricing details.
   * **Supplier Management Agent** for supplier insights and contact information.